niftylettuce/niftylettuce.github.com/contents/posts/automated-node-app-ci-graceful-zerodowntime-github-pm2/index.md

 ![Digital Ocean Droplet][droplet-image]

-SSH into the droplet and install dependencies for your stack with Node.
+Now we'll SSH into the droplet and install dependencies for your stack with Node.

-In my case, I needed to install Node, MongoDB, and Redis.
+> In my case, I needed to install Node, MongoDB, and Redis.
 Of course, MongoDB and Redis are optional dependencies, but I use them because they allow me to build [Rapid MVP's][mvp] (quick prototypes in other words).
 Also, I really like to use [NVM][nvm] to manage various version of Node installed, which was created by another prodigy, [Tim Caswell][tim-caswell].
+We'll install NVM later when we're doing stuff with SemaphoreCI.

 > Make sure you replace all instances in this article of `droplet-ip-address` with the IP address given to you by Digital Ocean for your droplet.